AI Keyboards for Accessibility: Empowering Users with Motor Limitations

 Some third-party solutions focus exclusively on motor accessibility:

 The key is finding which solution matches a user's specific needs and abilities.
 As Dr. Maya Patel, accessibility researcher, points out: "The best AI keyboard for motor limitations is the one that becomes invisible to the user—where they can focus on what they want to say rather than how they're going to type it."
+In 2026, we're closer to that ideal than ever before.

 Real-World Impact: Stories of Empowerment